Turkiye Vakiflar Bankasi TAO

 How Turkiye Vakiflar Bankasi reduced the environmental impact of its waste?

-Since 2021, Turkiye Vakiflar Bankasi's total waste generation increased by 60.56%, including a 22.3% rise in 2023, reflecting a persistent upward trend that could be linked to operational growth, inefficient material use, or limited investment in waste prevention systems.
+Since 2021, Turkiye Vakiflar Bankasi's total waste generation increased by 60.56%, including a 22.3% rise in 2023, reflecting a persistent upward trend that could be linked to operational growth, inefficient material use, or limited investment in waste prevention systems. a

-Over the same period, Turkiye Vakiflar Bankasi reduced the hazardousness of its waste by 49.08%, with a further 48.91% decline in 2023, suggesting a sustained and meaningful shift toward safer waste profiles and lower environmental impact.
+Over the same period, Turkiye Vakiflar Bankasi reduced the hazardousness of its waste by 49.08%, with a further 48.91% decline in 2023, suggesting a sustained and meaningful shift toward safer waste profiles and lower environmental impact. a

-Overall, Turkiye Vakiflar Bankasi is generating more waste but has significantly reduced the share of hazardous materials, suggesting a partial decoupling of volume and toxicity that could reflect more responsible inputs or enhanced treatment.
+Overall, Turkiye Vakiflar Bankasi is generating more waste but has significantly reduced the share of hazardous materials, suggesting a partial decoupling of volume and toxicity that could reflect more responsible inputs or enhanced treatment. a

 How does Turkiye Vakiflar Bankasi treat its hazardous waste?

 In 2023, Turkiye Vakiflar Bankasi reported that 382 metric tonnes of its total waste output were classified as hazardous.
-This represents 50.63% of its overall waste generation.
+This represents 50.63% of its overall waste generation. a

 Breakdown of Turkiye Vakiflar Bankasi's Hazardous and Non-Hazardous Waste by Treatment Method